nawawi/klish/doc/klish.md

 ### 2.1.1

- The klish-1.6.0 test are passed.
+ The Klish-1.6.0 test are passed.
 - FreeBSD 8.2
  Probably the recent version of libroxml can be build on this systems.

 ### 2.2.0

- The klish-1.6.0 tests are NOT passed.
+ The Klish-1.6.0 tests are NOT passed.
 The "test5" is failed (broken quotes within comment).
 Now libroxml git repository contain the patch to solve this problem.
 It was tested on:
 - Linux (ArchLinux)

 # Legacy backend

-The klish earlier than klish-1.6.0 version uses internal implementation of [http://sourceforge.net/projects/tinyxml/ tinyXML]([https://code.google.com/p/libroxml/].) engine.
+The Klish earlier than Klish-1.6.0 version uses internal implementation of [http://sourceforge.net/projects/tinyxml/ tinyXML]([https://code.google.com/p/libroxml/].) engine.
 It was frozen snapshot and it was rather good but tinyXML is written in C++.
-So klish can't be build without C++.
+So Klish can't be build without C++.
 It's not good for embedded devices.
-The klish-1.6.0 and later versions can be build without C++.
+The Klish-1.6.0 and later versions can be build without C++.

 # FreeBSD note

 The FreeBSD use "ports" system for third party open source projects.
 All ports are installed to /usr/local.
-So the klish configuration with installed XML backends is something like this:
+So the Klish configuration with installed XML backends is something like this:
     # CPPFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib" ./configure --with-libxml2

 # Solaris note

 The Solaris 11 has no pkg-config package.
 The configure script use pkg-config to search for libxml2 headers and libs.
-So to build klish with libxml2 backend you need to configure libxml2 path manually:
+So to build Klish with libxml2 backend you need to configure libxml2 path manually:
     # ./configure --with-libxml2=/usr